jhwheeler/jhwheeler/README.md

 ### Developer, linguist, juggler

-- 🔭 Currently CTO of [Playpilot](https://www.playpilot.com/), streaming service aggregator: your one-stop shop to find what to watch and where.
+- 🔭 Currently CTO of [Playpilot](https://www.playpilot.com/), streaming service aggregator: your one-stop shop to find what to watch and where
 - 🌱 Learning Rust!
 Fascinated by its safety and ease of use, once you figure out what's going on (still working on that...)
 - 💬 Ask me about managing remote tech teams, web dev, language learning, juggling, and fire spinning
 - 📫 How to reach me: find me on Twitter [@Alacritas7](https://twitter.com/Alacritas7/)